gropaul/dash/README.md

 CALL start_duck_explorer('127.0.0.1', 4200, ui_proxy='https://gropaul.github.io/explorer/');
 ```

-After starting the duck_explorer with any of the configurations you can then open the webui by
-opening http://127.0.0.1:4200 in your browser.
+Once the _duck_explorer_ is running, access the WebUI by opening http://127.0.0.1:4200 in your browser.

 ## API Endpoints